 Let’s recap some key points about continuation betting in single-raised pots.

-• C-Bet more on high card flops that maintain your advantage as the preflop aggressor.
+• C-bet more on high card flops that maintain your advantage as the preflop aggressor.

-• C-Bet more on paired and disconnected flops.
+• C-bet more on paired and disconnected flops.

 • Polarize with larger and less frequent bets on flops where draws are present but not yet completed.